windytan/redsea/README.md

 ### Decoding MPX from a file or via sound card

-If you have `sox` installed, it's easy to decode audio files containing a demodulated FM carrier.
+It's easy to decode audio files containing a demodulated FM carrier.
 Note that the file must have around 128k samples per second or more.

-    $ sox multiplex.wav -t .s16 -r 171k -c 1 - | redsea
+    $ redsea -f multiplex.wav

-If your sound card supports recording at high sample rates (e.g. 192 kHz) you can also decode the MPX output of an FM tuner or RDS encoder:
+If you have `sox` installed and your sound card supports recording at high sample rates (e.g. 192 kHz) you can also decode the MPX output of an FM tuner or RDS
+encoder:

     $ rec -t .s16 -r 171k -c 1 - | redsea